JBMatthews/StayingAlivePDI/README.md

 ---

 ## Personal Note
-- **Don't be `that guy`**.
-I created this because after a very tough breakup I lost my PDI and all my work.
+- **Don't be that guy**.
+After a tough breakup, I lost my PDI.
 That shouldn't happen.
-But please, don't misuse this.
+But, please, don't misuse this.
 - **Dear ServiceNow**, I'm not only single but currently unemployed... please consider sending application along with cease and desist letter.

 ---